 The government’s duty now is to ensure that the food supply chain is sustained and continues to function in a somewhat regular manner.
 This is particularly important because were the government to step into distribution, it would not be able to completely undertake the food distribution given that an overwhelmingly large percentage of the supply is done by the private sector.

-Since India’s food supply chain is not heavily mechanised, the displacement of migrant workers and its impact on available manpower has been significant.
-We are dependent on workers for planting, harvesting and movement of food supplies.
+Since India’s food supply chain is not heavily mechanized, the displacement of migrant workers and its impact on available manpower have been significant.
+We are dependent on workers for planting, harvesting, and movement of food supplies.

 Here’s a look at what aspects have been impacted by the disruption due to the pandemic:

 While markets have had good sales, that is primarily due to the problem of panic and the tendency to hoard.
 The markets are now, due to the shortage of migrant workers, understaffed and to top it off they are facing a shortage in supplies.
 The government needs to ensure a better and smoother movement of food supply in order to avoid major shortages in urban areas.